trapd00r/irc.vim/README.md

 # CONTRIBUTORS
     None required yet.

-# COPYRIGHT
-    Copyright 2011 THIS APPLICATIONs "AUTHOR" and "CONTRIBUTORS" as listed above.

 # LICENSE
-    This program is free software; you can redistribute it and/or modify it under the terms of the Artistic license.
+    This code is free software; you can redistribute it and/or modify it under the terms of the Artistic license.